camibarbosa/spring-boot-security/README.md

 ## What was learned
 * Secure Spring Boot REST APIs
 * Define users and roles
-* Protect URLSs based on role
+* Protect URLs based on role
 * Store users, passwords and roles in DB (plain-text -> encrypted)